Looker (character): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Looker is introduced once again as an agent of Batman Incorporated alongside Halo and Metamorpho.
 After being caught in an explosion and presumed dead, the three use their status to do undercover jobs for Batman.

 Powers and abilities

 Looker possesses the full spectrum of psionic abilities: telepathy, telekinesis, psychometry, enhanced metabolism, mind-control, psionic energy blasts, levitation, the creation of force shields, remote vision, and enhanced healing.
 Due to her vampiric nature, Looker can turn into vapor, but only at night.
 She also has the vampiric ability to mentally command vermin such as bugs.
 Her psionic powers suppress the vampire weakness to sunlight; however, she still requires blood as other vampires do.
 Changes in The New 52 continuity have left her as susceptible to sunlight as other vampires.

 In her earlier appearances, Looker is also a lucid dreamer.

 Her original costume was manufactured from Abyssian fabric that is partially invisible.

 Other versions

-An alternate universe variant of Looker appears in National Comics: Looker.
+An alternate universe version of Looker appears in National Comics: Looker.
 This version is a supermodel who became a vampire after a one-night stand.